GoWind/GoWind.github.io/thread_local_storage.md

 # Thread Local Storage on macOS
 How are thread local variables implemented on macOS ?
 Through some debugging, Googling and reading the source, lets figure out how.

-A thread local variable is a variable declared in the program that is accessed like a common variable, but each thread has a unique copy of the variable. when a thread in the program modifies this variable, the modification is visible only to the threa that modified it and not the other threads (consequently, the other threads might see other values based on if and when they modify the variable)
+A thread local variable is a variable declared in the program that is accessed like a common variable, but each thread has a unique copy of the variable.
+When a thread in the program modifies this variable, the modification is visible only to the thread that modified it and not the other threads (consequently, the other threads might see other values based on if and when they modify the variable)

-Lets see what happens with an example.
-In this example , the variable `i` is denoted as `thread local`.
+Lets take an example.
+The variable `i` is `thread local` (`__thread` is a GNU extension to the C language).
 We create 3 threads, each of which increment `i` by 1.
 If all the threads add 1 to `i`, and `i` were a normal variable, then `i` must be 14.
-But since `i` is defined as `thread local`, each thread gets a copy of `i`, which is initialized as `10` and then each thread increments it by `1`, equaling `11` in each thread.
+But since `i` is defined as `thread local`, each thread gets a copy of `i`, initialized to `10` and then each thread increments it by `1`, equaling `11` in each thread.
 We can verify this behaviour.

 ```